-Papago Golf Course opened in 1963 and quickly became popular with Phoenix area residents.
-It hosted the US Amateur Public Links Championship in 1971, and also has been home to Phoenix Open Qualifying.
-In 1977 Jack Snyder, Phoenix resident and golf course architect, provided some modest redesign to Papago Golf Course.
-In its prime, the course hosted more than 100,000 rounds annually.
+Papago Golf Club opened in 1963 and quickly became popular with Phoenix area residents.
+It hosted the US Amateur Public Links Championship in 1971, and has also been home to Phoenix Open Qualifying.